junchangwang/EQueue/README.md

 # EQueue

-This project contains the source code of EQueue, an efficient and robust lock-free queue for pipeline parallelism on multi-core architectures.
+This project contains the source code of EQueue, an efficient and robust lock-free queue that works as a good candidate for the communication scheme for parallelizing applications  on multi-core architectures.

 EQueue is released under GPL v3.